jinnerbichler/flash-server/README.md

 * Type: `POST`
 * Content-Type: `application/json`
-* Payload: List of signed bundles to be applied to Flash object
+* Payload: List of signed bundles to be applied to the Flash object
-* Response: Updated Flash object of user
+* Response: Updated Flash object

 **Example payload:**